Penait Călcâi

-Penait Călcâi (8 July 1924 – 4 April 1976) was a Romanian sports shooter, educated electric engineer.
+Panait Călcâi (8 July 1924 – 4 April 1976) was a Romanian sports shooter, educated electric engineer, and longtime curler.
 He competed in the 25 m pistol event at the 1952 Summer Olympics.
-He defected to the West after the games and was allowed to settle in West-Germany.
+He also tried out for the Olympic curling team in 1956 but was unsuccessful.
+After moving to the West after the games, he was allowed to settle in West-Germany.
 Călcâi died in Centerville, Ohio on 4 April 1976, at the age of 51.
+Near the end of his life, he was known to make and recite poems to anyone who shot or curled competitively.
+Panait was the second eldest of three brothers and one sister.